pwolthausen/k8s-workshops/8-live-debugging/README.md

 #### **Make sure that all 4 clusters are created and ready before attempting to create the workloads.**

 Make the workloads.sh file executable.
 This is a simple bash script that connects to each cluster and applies the correlating yaml

     chmod 760 workloads.sh

-Run the executable
+Run the executable.
+You may see an error for the `unicorn` cluster, disregard this error.
     ./workloads.sh

 ### 4. Scenarios